Volodymyr Zelenskyy: 2025 United States Oval Office meeting

 In February 2025, Zelenskyy met with U.S. President Trump at the White House to discuss a proposed agreement which would give the United States the right to extract rare minerals from Ukrainian soil.
-The meeting soon turned into a heated exchange with Trump and Vice President J.D.
-Vance against Zelenskyy.
+The meeting soon turned into a heated exchange with Trump and Vice President JD Vance against Zelenskyy.
 The planned lunch, discussions, and signing were all cancelled and Zelenskyy was evicted from the White House.

 In the aftermath of the meeting, the Trump administration suspended the provision of intelligence and military aid to Ukraine for around a week.
-The provision of aid to Ukraine was resumed after Zelenskyy agreed to an unconditional 30-day ceasefire, contingent on Russian approval (as Russia rejected the proposal, the ceasefire did not actually materialize).
+The provision of aid to Ukraine was resumed after Zelenskyy agreed to an unconditional 30-day ceasefire, contingent on Russian approval (as Russia rejected the proposal, the ceasefire did not actually materialise).